Aug

 John 15:18-20

 Without the Resurrection of the Son of man, there would be no Christianity.
-Indeed, the cross of Jesus Christ is glorious because it is through God’s power to resurrect the dead that the Devil will be defeated!
+Indeed, it is through God’s power to resurrect the dead that the Devil will be defeated.

 Therefore doth my Father love me, because I lay down my life, that I might take it again.
 No man taketh it from me, but I lay it down of myself.
 I have power to lay it down, and I have power to take it again.
 This commandment have I received of my Father.